 Founder and Managing Director

 Gene counts himself as one of the luckiest men alive.
 Born and bred in Margaret River, his childhood was spent out in the bush or on the beach, chasing fish, or waves, or his three brothers.
 A natural waterman, Gene started surfing competitively and eventually continued to travel the world as a surf journalist.
 He developed environmental, interpretive and team building programs in both Australia and the UK.
 And worked for a number of conservation agencies and NGOs.
 Gene is the Vice-President of the Friends of the Cape to Cape Track, sat on the Board for the Margaret River region’s tourism association, and the National Board for coastal conservation group Surfrider Foundation.
 He’s represented Western Australia multiple times in surfing and underwater hockey – and even won the World Wooden Bellyboarding Championships in the UK!
 Surfing alongside him most days are his wife Sunny and their girls Willow and Olive.
-Gene has more enthusiasm than just about anyone we've met, and he says he started Cape To Cape Explorer Tours in 2010 to share the magic of Margaret River with visitors.
+Gene started Cape To Cape Explorer Tours in 2010 to share the magic of Margaret River with visitors.
 “The goal for Cape to Cape and the ultimate outcome is that people get to explore this place,” he says.
 “They don’t have to think about anything but the beauty of the Track and the area.
-So the better we do our job, the less they have to think about things.
-And the more headspace they’ve got to enjoy this incredible place.”
+The better we do our job, the more headspace they’ve got to enjoy this incredible place.”

 Nic Chirico & Nick Campbell

 Surfpoint Resort GM & Grounds Keeper